jgillick/AddressableLEDStrip/README.md

   * CLK attached to pin 3
   * A 1 meter addressable LED strip (FLB-W5050RGB-16-5-N14) with 32 LEDs.

+    // Set all the LEDs on a 1 meter strip to an ascending shade of red
     #include <AddressableLEDStrip.h>

     AddressableLEDStrip strip = AddressableLEDStrip(3, 2, 32);